 Dr. Linda Trinh Vo is an Associate Professor and former Chair of the Department of Asian American Studies at the University of California, Irvine.
 She received her Ph.D. in Sociology from the University of California, San Diego and was a faculty member in the Sociology Department at Oberlin College and the Comparative Cultures Department at Washington State University.
 She received a UC Berkeley Chancellor's Postdoctoral Fellowship (1994-1996) and was a UC Irvine Chancellor's Fellow (2006-2009).
 She was an Equity Advisor for the School of Humanities, working as a Faculty Assistant to the Dean to improve gender and ethnic diversity in the professoriate, focusing on equal opportunity and equity practices in hiring, mentoring, and retention.
 Dr. Vo is the author of a book, Mobilizing an Asian American Community (Temple University Press, 2004), about how and why Asian Americans strategically organized for social, cultural, political, and economic purposes.
 She is the co-editor of three books: Contemporary Asian American Communities: Intersection and Divergences (2002); Asian American Women: The “Frontiers” Reader (2004); and Labor Versus Empire: Race, Gender, and Migration (2004).
-She has two co-edited books, Keywords in Asian American Studies (New York University Press) and Vietnamese in Orange County (Arcadia Publishing), which are forthcoming.
+She has a co-edited book, Keywords in Asian American Studies (New York University Press), and a co-authored book, Vietnamese in Orange County (Images of America series by Arcadia Publishing), which are forthcoming in 2015.
 She also edited a special issue on “Vietnamese Americans: Diaspora and Dimensions” for Amerasia Journal and co-edited a special issue on “Mapping Comparative Studies of Racialization in the U.S.” for Ethnicities Journal and a special issue on "Asian American Women" for Frontiers: A Journal of Women Studies.
 She is a series editor for the Asian American Culture and History series published by Temple University Press, which includes over sixty books.

 Dr. Vo has served on Program Committees for the Asian American Studies Association, American Studies Association, Pacific Sociological Association, and National Women's Studies Association.
 She was President-Elect (2013-2014) and is President (2014-2016) of the national Association for Asian American Studies.
 On campus, she is a Board Member of the Southeast Asian Archive at Langson Library, which collects and documents the experiences of Cambodian, Lao, and Vietnamese Americans; was an Advisor for the Vietnamese American Coalition (VAC) and the Asian Pacific Student Association (APSA); and is a founding member of the UCI Vietnamese American Community Ambassadors (VACA), an association of alumni and community leaders.
 She is Director of the Vietnamese American Oral History Project (VAOHP) at UCI which collects, archives, digitizes, and disseminates the life stories of Vietnamese Americans in Southern California.
 Dr. Vo was a Board Member of the Orange County Asian and Pacific Islander Community Alliance (OCAPICA) and Project MotiVATe, a mentoring program for Vietnamese American teens as well as an Advisory Member of the Demographic Research Project for the Asian Pacific American Legal Center (APALC) (now Asian Americans Advancing Justice - LA).
 She has helped to organize the annual VietFilmFest (formerly biennial Vietnamese International Film Festival - ViFF) and is also an Advisory Board Member for the Vietnamese American Arts & Letters Association (VAALA); the Diasporic Vietnamese Arts Network (DVAN); and the Vietnamese American Heritage Foundation (VAHF).
 She received the 2010 Pedagogical Innovation: Civic Engagement Teaching Award from the UCI Division of Undergraduate Education and the 2008 Community Service Award from the UCI Community Outreach Partnership Center.
 She was selected as “20 Women To Watch” in OC Metro Business Magazine in 2008 and as “25 to Watch” in Celebrating 25 Years: 1984-2009 Anniversary Issue of Diverse: Issues in Higher Education Magazine.